-If you like sledding, your going to love tubing!
+If you like sledding, you're going to love tubing!
 Ride the conveyor to easily get to the top of the hill and then prepare for an exhilarating ride down one of the lanes in the comfort of a cushy tube.
 The whole family will have a blast at any of these fun places to go snow tubing in Ohio.

 Looking for a great outdoor activity to enjoy with the whole family this winter?
 Then look no further than these awesome tubing spots!

 The Bubly Tubing Park at Mad River Mountain

 Located about 45 minutes Northwest of Columbus in Zanesfield, Mad River Mountain offers skiing, snowboarding, and snow tubing.
-The resort boasts as Ohio's largest tubing park and has two massive conveyor belts that take you to the top of the tubing lanes.
+The resort boasts Ohio's largest tubing park and has two massive conveyor belts that take you to the top of the tubing lanes.

 Rides must be at least 42″ to ride and there is only one rider permitted per tube.
 This means children are not allowed to ride on laps.
 They do often allow tubes to be “linked together” so that you can create a chain to go down the hill together.
 Make sure to check with the attendants at the top of the hill first.

 Polar Blast Tubing at Brandywine Ski Resort

-Brandywine Ski Resort is located in Peninsula just a few minutes from the Cuyahoga Valley National Park.
-In addition to skiing and snowboarding hills it also contains the largest snow tubing park in Northeast Ohio.
+Brandywine Ski Resort is located in Peninsula, OH, just a few minutes from the Cuyahoga Valley National Park.
+In addition to skiing and snowboarding hills, it also contains the largest snow tubing park in Northeast Ohio.
 And Afterwards, warm up near the fireplace or grab a snack from the lodge.